ashokalways/public-Spring24-aveerasa/HW5-distributions.md

 To start your analysis, create a **boxplot**, **histogram**, and **eCDF** for the distributions described below.

 You may use whatever tools you wish to manipulate the data and create the charts.
-Remember that CS students must create their charts using Python or Vega-Lite in at least two HW assignments.
+Remember that CS students must create their charts using Python or Vega-Lite.
+Students from other stream should use Python or Vega lite to create one of their charts.
 All students may pull the datasets into a separate application and format as needed.

 All of the datasets for this assignment come from [2010 Statistical Abstract of the United States](https://www.census.gov/library/publications/2009/compendia/statab/129ed.html).